 However, if you subscribe to what is called Sidereal Astrology, then it gets more complicated.
 Sidereal Astrology attempts to adjust for that small backward shift in the heavens by the earths plane (the Ecliptic) due to a very slow wobble on its axis and keep the zodiac signs pinned to the actual constellations.

 The problem with sidereal astrology is that you have to declare exactly where that non-shifting point in the constellations which marks the zero point of the Sun Sign Aries actually is.
 And sidereal astrologers don’t agree on where that point is, and I am being polite.
 There are literally dozens of inspired astrologers out there (most of them are from India) who claim to know exactly where that point is and most of them differ with one another.
 It is true that they make sure that the beginning of the Sidereal Zodiac (zero Aries point) actually starts in the constellation Aries, but where that point is something they differ over and find their differences.
 And they are often vocal about it.
 What Are We to Think?
-Share a free sample 2014 Romantic Forecast.
-Get a free preview of your one-week Romantic Forecast!
-Make the most out of your love life!
+Share a free sample Sexual Soul Mates Reading.
+This hot and steamy reading for two will help you uncover your deepest desires and enhance your connection as a couple.

 Either with the Tropical Zodiac or the Sidereal Zodiac we are talking about a circle of 360-degrees.
 Everyone agrees on that.
 Where they disagree is this: Are the meaning of the signs tied to the Earth in its relation to its orbit and its center the Sun?
 Or are the meaning of the signs tied to the backdrop of constellations in the heavens from which the zodiac gets its name?
 Are we near or far?
 Good question.